bluddy/dc_balance_mod/readme.txt

 	- Reduced to 40 seconds to be more strategic.
 	- Added cooldown of 60 seconds + 2/level to prevent spamming.
 - Prayer:
-	- Gives too much mana + there's no impact to disturbed prayers.
+	- Gives too much mana + there's no impact to disturb prayers.
 Changed to 12 mana per 4 seconds per level.
 This way getting disturbed before you finish your 4 second prayer has impact.
 	- Since you're getting a free resource, you need a penalty too.
 Prayer now